lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

 Creating and Naming your file
 -----------------------------
-To create a new file for your translation, go to the location where the L'ART app is installed, and open the :file:`Versions` folder.
+To create a new file for your translation, go to the location where the L'ART app is installed, and open the :file:`versions` folder.

 Below is the path you need to follow in order to find it.
 The path your app is located in depends on whether you installed the app for a single user or for all users (you will have made this choice on installation).